Gregory is a criminal and regulatory barrister, specialising in serious and complex crime, hunting and animal welfare offences.

 - Zoo Licensing Act 1981

-Gregory is instructed in all major regulartory offences - including health and safety, food standards and environmental regulations - whether brought by HSE, DEFRA, Local Authorities or private utility companies.
+Gregory is a Regulatory List C Panel Advocate of specialist regulatory advocates.
+He is instructed in all major regulartory offences - including health and safety, food standards and environmental regulations - whether brought by HSE, DEFRA, Local Authorities or private utility companies.